xuanyu2003/Web-Programming-Project/README.md

     ```sh
     yarn
     ```
-3. 🔑 Set up the environment variables required for API keys and database configuration.
+3. 🔑 Set up the environment variables required for API keys and database configuration
-4. 🗄️ Initialize the pgAdmin4 database.
+4. 🗄️ Initialize the pgAdmin4 database.change database password
 5. 🚀 Run the development server by navigating to the server directory and using
     ``` sh
     npm run devStart